kaufmach/repro-collab/preregistration.md

 ### Procedure

-1. Participants sit at a comfortable viewing distance from the tachistoscope
+1. Participants sit at a comfortable viewing distance from the monitor
 2. On each trial:
    - Two squares appear simultaneously (reference and comparison)
    - The participant judges which square is larger by pressing a corresponding button